lucifer1004/vanilla-counter/README.md

 ### Load script

 1. Load script via local source, instead of inline `<script></script>` code blocks.
-2. Load script with `async` and `defer`, so that it will be executed after DOM elements are ready.
+2. Load script with `defer`, so that it will be executed after DOM elements are parsed.

 ### `manifest.json`